dask/dask/docs/source/delayed-best-practices.rst

 **Do**

-Instead, because this function only does delayed work it is very fast and so there is no reason to delay it.
+Instead, because this function only does delayed work, it is very fast and so there is no reason to delay it.

 .. code-block:: python